-Care Dental Aesthetics is in Hounslow in Middlesex and provides NHS and private dental care and treatment for adults and children.
+Joanna Gallop Limited at Upper Berkeley Dental Care is in Marylebone in the London borough of Westminster and provides private dental care and treatment for adults and children.

-There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for disabled people, are available near the practice in local car parks.
+There is access to the practice via a portable ramp for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including dedicated parking for disabled people, are available near the practice.

-The dental team includes 2 principal dentists, 1 associate dentist, 3 dental nurses, 1 trainee dental nurse, 1 practice manager and 2 receptionists.
+The dental team includes the principal dentist, 1 dental nurse, 3 dental hygienists, 1 trainee practice manager and 2 receptionists (one of which is a qualified dental nurse and can provide nursing cover if required).
 The practice has 2 treatment rooms.

-During the inspection we spoke with both principal dentists, 1 dental nurse, 1 receptionist and the practice manager.
+During the inspection we spoke with the principal dentist[DA1], the dental nurse, 1 dental hygienist and the trainee practice manager.
 We looked at practice policies, procedures, and other records to assess how the service is managed.